Banner reads "Words are power" in navy and pictures the silhouette of a person speaking into a microphone on a yellow and pink background

 • Students participating in the Poetry Out Loud Virtual competition will need access to a computer and reliable internet.

-• Poetry Out Loud Individual Students will participate in their own virtual competition.
-The champion will go on to represent the Poetry Out Loud Virtual competition at the in-person State Final in March 2025.
+• Individual Students will participate in the Poetry Out Loud virtual competition.
+The champion will go on to represent the Poetry Out Loud Virtual competition at the State Finals in Denver, March 2026.

 🗓️ DEADLINES